paul-rod/PR.Repo/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

-- What is the main advantage of automating configuration with Ansible?
-- Ansible lets you quickly and easily deploy multitier applications through a YAML playbook.
+**- Ansible lets you quickly and easily deploy multitier applications through a YAML playbook.
-- You don't need to write custom code to automate your systems.
+**- You don't need to write custom code to automate your systems.
-- Ansible will also figure out how to get your systems to the state you want them to be in.
+**- Ansible will also figure out how to get your systems to the state you want them to be in.

 The playbook implements the following tasks:

-- Install Docker: Installs the core docker code to the remote server
-- Install Python3_pip: Pip is an installation module that allows for additional docker modules to be installed easier
-- Docker Module: Tells the previous PIP module to install the necessary docker component modules
-- Increase Memory/Use More Memory: A common issue with the ELK Docker image is to little memory.
+**- Install Docker: Installs the core docker code to the remote server **- Install Python3_pip: Pip is an installation module that allows for additional docker modules to be installed easier **- Docker Module: Tells the previous PIP module to install the necessary docker component modules **- Increase Memory/Use More Memory: A common issue with the ELK Docker image is to little memory.
 This help fix the issue to allow the server to launch
-- Download and Launch ELK Container: This downloads the ELK docker container and initializes it with the specified ports being published
+**- Download and Launch ELK Container: This downloads the ELK docker container and initializes it with the specified ports being published

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.